inicula/rtd/README.md

 # rtd

+Generates a (visual) DFA representation for a regular expression.

+Steps:

+* Convert the input regex from infix to postfix notation (with the shunting yard algorithm);
+* Convert the regex to a λ-NFA using Thompson's construction algorithm;
-Minimalistic regular expression to DFA conversion using Dijkstra's 'shunting yard' algorithm, followed by Thompson's construction algorithm, followed by the powerset construction algorithm.
+* Convert the λ-NFA to a DFA using the powerset construction algorithm.

 ## Operators